Reading Martha Stewart’s Lips

 “Yeah, but we had an open marriage, and I told him.”

 I laughed nervously.
-My parent’s brief but open marriage was not my favorite subject because of its incredible grossness, but my children did find it endlessly amusing.
+My parents’ brief but open marriage was not my favorite subject because of its incredible grossness, but my children did find it endlessly amusing.
 I had only learned of its status as “open,” which my mom confirms but which my dad is more equivocal about, in the last year or two.
 Before that, I just thought they’d cheated on each other, which I still sort of believe.

 “But it was the 1970s and people thought they could have open marriages in the 1970s, it was a trend… You know, these things go in and out of fashion.”